AlexusBlack/acf-feeds-for-gravity-forms/svn/trunk/readme.txt

 2. Simple feed example: Likes counter accumulator.
 GF settings prevent multiple likes from a single user

 == Changelog ==

+= 1.0.1 =
+* Support + (concatenation) operation for all string compatible ACF fields
+* Support + (addition) operation for all number compatible ACF fields
+* Allow merge tags in ACF field names.
+Can be used for dynamic operations or to change target ACF field based on the form data.
+* Code refactoring

 = 1.0.0 =
 * Initial release with basic functionality